 In this program Global Guides share stories about social challenges from around the world.
 Students use these global case studies as a springboard to explore local issues and analyze their causes.
 Students choose a local issue they would like to change, and plan and implement a project with the support of Global Guides and staff.
 Throughout this unit students are empowered to share their perspectives with international scholars and transform their awareness into action.

 This program provides students with workshops by unique, successful international role models from a variety of careers, as well as specific tools and skills needed to succeed in today's workplace.
 In addition to developing cross-cultural communication skills, students learn the importance of setting goals, how to build resumes, and interviewing techniques.

 This program addresses conflicts in countries around the world through personal stories and relates these experiences to students' lives.
 Global Guides present on topics including independence, civil liberties, revolutions, civil war, conflict resolution, and the impact these movements have on communities and individuals.

 Students learn how our use of resources impacts health, quality of life, our own communities and others around the world.
 Students gain a deeper understanding of sustainability and investigate how other countries have introduced sustainable practices through interactive presentations from Global Guides.
 Past topics have included green architecture projects, urban planning, urban farming, recycling and water conservation efforts.
 Additionally, students develop and design a sustainability project on a topic of their choosing.

 BRING GLOBAL CLASSROOM TO YOUR SCHOOL OR AFTER-SCHOOL:

-We are always interested in building new partnerships to broaden Global Classroom’s reach within the New York City area.
+We are always interested in building new partnerships to broaden Global Classroom’s reach within the NYC-area.
 For more information about new partnerships, email Marissa, Director of Global Classroom, or call (212) 431-1195x22.